jon-brandy/hackthebox/Categories/Machines/OpenAdmin/README.md

 - Port Forwarding (to be able to access internal website).
 - Dropping a webshell on the internal site to gain access to joanna user.
 - Cracking SSH Private Key.
+- Privilege Escalation in nano by reseting `/stdin/stdout/stderr`.

 ## STEPS:
 > PORT SCANNNING